Strong school partnerships are critical to students' academic, personal, and social success.

 - Downloadable Spanish Transfer Appeal Form coming soon!

-What if my student completed their junior year of high school, but will be moving.
-Can they finish their last year at HSE?
+If my student completed their junior year of high school but will be moving out of the district, can they finish their last year at HSE?

 Yes.
 Students who have completed their junior year at Fishers High School or Hamilton Southeastern High School may complete their senior year regardless of their residency.
 Students must provide their own transportation.
 If moving outside of the district, you must file a Transfer Appeal as listed above.